TechEvolvace/buttons-function-testing/README.md

 # Testing Grounds for Buttons and Getting Inputs

-It's time to set an experimenting ground for discovering unique ways to get user inputs.
+**It's time to set an experimenting ground for discovering unique ways to get user inputs.**

+## The Details
+* I'll record details about each experiment and their findings in this README file and in the user input testing website itself!
+* I'll also paste relevant code snippets for each experiment in this testing ground website, but you can take a look at the provided script.js file and see the comments designating each part of the code for which experiment!

-## Update:
+## Important Updates:

 Experiment 1 - 5 are now completely functional as intended!